Deltares/ra2ce/docs/analysis_module/analysis_module.rst

     - Automatically downloading a network from the extent of the introduced hazard map.
     - Introducing a polygon.
     - Introducing a Shapefile.
+- Segmentation_length in metre.
+If links have lengths above this, they will be segmented.
 - Vulnerability curves: More than one vulnerability curve can be introduced.
     - In the input_data folder of the analysis folder, create a folder (e.g., damage_functions) and store subfolders (named to represent each vulnerability curve) containing the vulnerability curves.
 The curves should be represented by "damage percentage-water depth" and "road type/number of lanes-maximum damage" CSV files.
 Included road types should correspond to those in the road network used as input.

 The analysis Steps are:

-- Exposure Analysis: Identify impacted links where the water depth exceeds the threshold.
+#.
+Exposure Analysis: Identify impacted links where the water depth exceeds the threshold.
-- Estimate Damages Based on Introduced Vulnerability Curves:
+#.
+Estimate Damages Based on Introduced Vulnerability Curves:
     - For each vulnerability curve and flooding event, read the maximum damage for each road type and number of lanes from the "road type/number of lanes-maximum damage" CSV files.
     - Calculate damage for each road edge by linking the water depth to the damage severity percentage (interpolating values in the "damage percentage-water depth" file), maximum damage, and the length of the inundated segments.